 No, you should definitely not pay the ransom, nor should you try negotiating with the criminals behind the attack.

 While we’ve seen a few US state and local governments give in to cyber-hijacker demands, these are exceptions to the rule: only a small share have paid to recover their data from ransomware attacks.

 Your payment will likely fund the development and launch of new ransomware strains as well as potentially other criminal activities.
 By refusing to pay, you may help other potential victims avoid future attacks.
 You also have no assurance that you’ll get your files back — in some cases, the hijackers sent useless decryption keys, in others they sent nothing at all.
 Though they’d prefer to maintain an honorable reputation so as to inspire trust in their victims, there is no honor among cyber-thieves.

 While getting rid of ransomware and recovering your files is possible in some cases, it can be difficult.
 And note that we said “some cases” — only some strains have free, publicly available decryption keys.
 And since ransomware attacks are so lucrative, cybercriminals are constantly developing new strains.

 Spare yourself a lot of time, energy, and grief, and follow the advice in this article to keep ransomware off your device in the first place.
 But rather than rely on your own judgement to avoid malicious pop-ups, links, and downloads, you can keep your files safe with Avast’s ransomware protection tool.
-It’s just one of the many cybersecurity countermeasures you’ll enjoy with Avast Free Antivirus, trusted by over 435 million people around the world.
+It’s just one of the many cybersecurity countermeasures you’ll enjoy with Avast One — the top-rated free anti-malware solution from the privacy and security experts trusted by over 400 million people around the world.